otrv4/otrv4/architecture-decisions/002-key-management.md

 3. Alice sends a message to Bob using her advertised key `privA` and acknowledged key `pubB`.

+// TODO: check these statements

 There are other key exchange algorithms to consider, like the Double Ratchet Algorithm, which is designed to give us per-message forward secrecy and work with out-of-order messages [\[1\]](#references).

+// TODO: check these statements

 We consider using the Double Ratchet Algorithm while maintaining the same security properties of prior OTR versions, such as message deniability.
 Message deniability is achieved through revealing MAC keys.

+// TODO: this might change

 OTR version 2 contains a vulnerability related to message integrity when revealing MAC keys is done immediately by both participants in a conversation